-It is extremely important to remove as much supernatant as possible after each wash step post CMO labeling.
+Remove as much supernatant as possible after each wash step post CMO labeling.
 If the supernatant is not completely removed, unbound CMOs remaining in the sample will lead to high background noise levels in the final CellPlex data.
-This will prevent Cell Ranger from accurately distinguishing true signal from noise, leading to inaccurate CMO tag assignment.

 We recommend leaving no more than 10 ul of supernatant after each wash step, as illustrated here:

-We recommend performing 3 total wash steps post CMO-labeling.
+We recommend performing three total wash steps post CMO labeling.
 This includes adding 1.9 ml wash buffer immediately after CMO incubation (wash 1), followed by two additional wash steps with 2 ml wash buffer (wash 2 & 3).

 It may be preferable to use a centrifuge with a swinging bucket rotor, especially when working with nuclei or lower cell numbers.
 Using a swinging bucket rotor, the cell/nuclei pellet will be more compact and easier to see.
 This will make it easier to fully remove the supernatant after each wash step.